sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started.md

     },
     {
-      /* target data is a currency in a row, in the 2nd cell right of text "property"*/
+      /* target data is a currency in a row, in the 2nd row cell right of text "property"*/
       "id": "property_liability_premium",
       "anchor": "property",
       "type": "currency",